 Fortified and Tyrannical are the two affixes every player will see.
 These affixes shift the focus of dungeons from boss to trash depending on the week.
 Balance Druids will excel during Fortified weeks as our multi-target damage has a short ramp up time and then will sustain at very high numbers with or without the use of cooldowns.
 During Tyrannical weeks, players may want to take more single-target oriented trinkets, gear, or even talents but that will be both dungeon and key level dependent.

 Tier Two Affixes

 - Raging increases the damage dealt by enemies below 30% by 100% until they die.
 This buff is dispellable using Soothe.
 Not all enemies will need to be Soothed, but you should Soothe enemies that deal excessive group-wide damage.

 - Volcanic spawns volcanic plumes underneath and around players when in combat with any enemy.
-When damaged by Volcanic, players suffer 50% of their maximum Health pool in damage.
-The more enemies you are in combat with, the more Volcanic that will spawn.
+When damaged by Volcanic, players suffer damage and are knocked into the air.
+Use Wild Charge or Flap to mitigate if you are hit.
+The more enemies you are in combatwith, the more Volcanic that will spawn.

 - Grievous afflicts players with a stacking DoT when they fall below 90%.
-Use Regrowth liberally during Grievous weeks and bring consumables to assist your healer when out of combat.
+Use Regrowth to remove stacks of the debuff to assist your healers as the initial hit counts as direct healing.

 - Explosive will occasionally spawn Explosive Orbs that need to be targeted and burned down within a short period of time or they will deal significant damage to the party.
 Explosive Orbs are not cleaveable and the amount of orbs that spawn scales with the amount of enemies pulled.